Retiring to Fuerteventura – How We Did It

 Achieving our goal of retiring to Fuerteventura

-After getting some quotes, we decided to take much of our furniture with us, as well as personal items.
-The cost was less than expected and certainly cheaper than buying new once here.
+After getting some quotes, we decided to take much of our furniture and personal items with us.
+The cost was less than expected and certainly cheaper than buying new here.
 This ended up being 133 separate boxes and items.

 We used a company based here that handles removals to Fuerteventura, run by an English couple, to organise all of the transport.
 Annette at Woodside Cargo SL couldn’t have been more helpful.